guskar/Laboration-1/README.md

-# Chord-Calculator
+# Chord-provider

-Chord-calcualtor is a module that handles guitar chords.
+Chord-Provider is a module that handles guitar chords.
 It uses https://api.uberchord.com/ to fetch chords and deliver them as javascript objects.
 The module also provides the possibility for you to get the chord as a string with instructions (if you are a beginner in learning guitar), transpose chords to a new key and create a random song containing only chords in the key you choose.

 Chords to choose as input are: